 Pouched rats that are trained to detect tuberculosis enter a cage and sniff a series of holes that have sputum samples underneath.
 If an animal detects TB it keeps its nose in the hole for at least three seconds and also scratches the hole.
 APOPO says that the rodents can sample 40 sputum samples in seven minutes instead of the full day needed by a lab technician.
 In addition, the animals detect cases of TB that are missed by humans.

 A Pouched Rat Being Trained to Detect Land Mines

-Beginning in 2007 poisonous bait was distributed as food.
-In 2009 the rat population seemed to have disappeared.
-In 2011, however, new reports of pouched rat sightings appeared, and the reports continued into 2012.
-A new attack was mounted.
-Once again it seemed like the battle against the rats was succeeding, but in 2014 it became obvious that the giant rat population hadn't been eliminated.
+Beginning in 2007, poisonous bait was distributed as food.
+In 2009 the pouched rat population seemed to have disappeared.
+In 2011, however, reports of live animals appeared.
+The reports continued into 2012.
+Another attack was mounted.
+Once again it seemed like the battle against the animals was succeeding, but in 2014 it became obvious that the giant rat population hadn't been eliminated.

 It was discovered that most of the people who became ill with monkeypox had come into contact with infected prairie dogs.
 It's thought that an animal vendor placed cages containing imported and infected Gambian pouched rats and other infected rodents close to cages containing prairie dogs.
 This allowed the virus to pass to the prairie dogs.
 CDC testing showed that one of the pouched rats and several of the other rodents contained the virus in their bodies.
 Humans may have become infected when they handled the prairie dogs.

-Despite the potential problems caused by the rats, I think they are lovely animals.
+Despite the potential problems caused by Gambian pouched rats, I think they are lovely animals.
 Like any non-native species, though, they are best appreciated in their original environment and habitat where they are endemic.

 © 2012 Linda Crampton